SubhamDas1997/movies-on-the-tip/README.md

 1. Download and install the latest version of [Node.js](https://nodejs.org/en/download/current) for development

 ### Steps
+1. Clone the repo to your folder of choice
-1. Open the project with VSCode (recommended)
+1. Open the folder with VSCode (recommended)
 1. Open the terminal and install all dependencies using `npm install`
 1. Change directory to 'server' usign `cd server`
 1. Run `npm run start-server` to start the JSON server service on `http://localhost:4001`